 Due to the immense popularity of the New Forest as a holiday area hotel, guest house and bed and breakfast accommodation is plentiful in local towns and villages and there are numerous campsites throughout the forest.

 Content originally posted by Steve

 Always something to see, but the birds might take some searching to find.
-Birds I have observed here include Goshawk, Hobby, Hen Harrier, Merlin, Firecrest, Crossbill, Hawfinch, Lesser Spotted Woodpecker, Woodlark, Dartford Warbler, Tree Pipit, Wood Warbler, Redstart, Siskin, Redpoll, Nightjar, Woodcock & Raven.
+Birds I have observed here include Goshawk, Hobby, Hen Harrier, Merlin, Common Firecrest, Crossbill, Hawfinch, Lesser Spotted Woodpecker, Woodlark, Dartford Warbler, Tree Pipit, Wood Warbler, Redstart, Siskin, Redpoll, Nightjar, Woodcock & Raven.

 - A very good selection of rarer birds.

 - If you don't know where to look you won't see much.